refinedev/refine/documentation/docs/data/packages/graphql/index.md

 ### Options

-It's also possible to pas a 2nd parameter to GraphQL data provider.
+It's also possible to pass a 2nd parameter to GraphQL data provider.
 2nd parameter is an object that consist of builder pieces for each data provider method such as getList, updateMany, etc...
+All fields in this options config are optional and fields that are provided will be deep merged into default options.
+So you can just pass certain methods you want to override, and the rest will fallback to default.

 Let's say you have the following query: